smbirch/CSharpCalculator/README.md

 # CSharpCalculator

-Simple C# CLI calculator for practice.
+Simple C# CLI calculator for practice with input and output logged to a text file.